 2017 was a year we are unlikely to forget anytime soon.
-Donald Trump officially started his presidency on January 20 and his, often controversial, viewpoints and policies will create reverberations which will likely impact the world at large for decades to come.
+Donald Trump officially started his presidency on January 20 and his, often controversial, viewpoints and policies will create reverberations that will likely impact the world at large for decades to come.
 In October, sexual harassment allegations against film mogul Harvey Weinstein came to light and the public outcry which followed in the wake of this event is now considered a landmark moment in the global battle against sexual misconduct.

 This list could go on for quite a while, as it was truly a momentous year, but it also contains one rather unlikely contender which could end up being significantly more relevant and impactful than most would have been able to predict.
 We are referring to how the term blockchain has entered the public consciousness and how it could have a profound and earth-shattering effect on the Internet as a whole, but particularly on social networks and social media content marketing.